My.EOU Portal Current Students Faculty/Staff

-Unfortunately, the Coronavirus 2019 (COVID-19) outbreak has and can bring about xenophobia (prejudice against people from other countries).
+Unfortunately, the Coronavirus 2019 (COVID-19) outbreak has brought about bias incidents.
 While COVID-19 originated in a city in China, race is not the carrier, and EOU does not condone acts of exclusion, harassment, hate speech and lack of sensitivity.
 Such actions impair our abilities to work together as a community at this crucial time.

 If you experience or witness racism and/or bias incidents please contact one of the following campus resources:

 Title IX Coordinator and Director of Student Relations Colleen Dunne-Cascio: 541-962-3476 or firstname.lastname@example.org

 Deputy Title IX Coordinator Chris McLaughlin (Human Resources): 541-962-3516 or email@example.com